amarilindra/amarilindra/README.md

 ## 🌱   I’m currently learning
 + Python
-+ MVP Pattern for Android
++ MVVM Pattern for Android

 ## 📫   How to reach me?
 You can get in touch with me at amar@geekdashboard.com